alexpena1902/repo-tutorial/README.md

 The main goal of this repo is to **understand how Git works** and get comfortable using it in daily projects.

+# CLONING IN VS CODE

+This a a test for cloning a file from githum.com to **VsCode**, doing some changes and then saving them again on the website